chanzuckerberg/single-cell/rfcs/0001-data-portal-architecture/text.md

 The Data Model has significantly changed since the original approval of this design.
 The following changes have been made:

-- [MAJOR] The relationship between the Project entity and the Dataset entity has been changed to 1::N (from N::M).
+- [MAJOR] The relationship between the Collection entity and the Dataset entity has been changed to 1::N (from N::M).
 This decision was made to make Authentication/Authorization mechanisms easier.
-If datasets belonged to more than one project and the project states/visibilities were different, then it would raise complicated questions on what the state or visibility of the dataset should be.
-Also, if the relationship had been N::M it would have been difficult to enforce consistency between datasets that appear in multiple projects -- we would have had to create some sort of diff tool to recognize when the dataset might have changed and kept track of that/informed the submitter that the same UUID could no longer be used, etc. tl;dr: too complicated.
+If datasets belonged to more than one collection and the collection states/visibilities were different, then it would raise complicated questions on what the state or visibility of the dataset should be.
+Also, if the relationship had been N::M it would have been difficult to enforce consistency between datasets that appear in multiple collections -- we would have had to create some sort of diff tool to recognize when the dataset might have changed and kept track of that/informed the submitter that the same UUID could no longer be used, etc. tl;dr: too complicated.
-- This change removes the ProjectDatasets table altogether and adds a foreign key in the Dataset table to the Project table.
+- This change removes the CollectionDatasets table altogether and adds a foreign key in the Dataset table to the Collection table.
 - [MINOR] Addition of `development_stage` and `development_stage_ontology` to the Dataset table to match the addition of the metadata in the Corpora Schema.
-- [MINOR] Addition of `link_name` to the ProjectLinks table.
+- [MINOR] Addition of `link_name` to the CollectionLinks table.
 This is needed in order to display on the frontend some user-friendly name that represents where the link will take you instead of displaying the raw link itself.
 - [PATCH] Updating the cardinality of the relationship for the DatasetContributor table.
 This was simply a mistake.
 One dataset can appear in the table multiple times and one contributor can appear in the table multiple times.
 The cardinality made it seem like they could only appear once a piece.

 ![alt_text](imgs/updated_relational_diagram.png)